 What Heel Pain Means

 A sore heel that won’t heal is indicative of some serious health problems.
 But, don’t start with the most complicated diagnosis.
 It could be a tight achilles tendon causing your problems.
+You might have heel spurs.
 Or, you could have massive cramping in your foot arch, calf muscle, and possibly other muscles as far up as the shin that are causing the sore heel.

 A non-healing wound is another matter.
 If you have wounds that aren’t healing, it’s time to see a doctor.
 Non-healing wounds can be a sign of cancer or other serious illnesses.